Callum-Gilfedder/PortfolioWebsite/README.md

 * Don't know if this is that important though.
 * Maybe need to improve background visuals.
 * Add fade in on load up and add fade in when navigating to new page.
 * Change portrait photo background?
-Or maybe keep red but add more red to website?
 * Need to change first introduction photo to something else.
 * z index is fixed for navbar.

+* Maybe remove all photos of myself?

 * Fix github link undoing hover animation for card.